Monash Minds Student Leadership Program

 - John Gandel Scholarship and Pauline Gandel Scholarship

-We'll email your invitation in February, with details on how to apply for the program.
+If you're eligible, we'll email your invitation in February, with details on how to apply for the program.

 Contact for enquiries

-This program is presented by Career Connect.
+This program is proudly delivered by Career Connect.